-All new students who have accepted their offer and will be attending AUC starting September 2017 will participate in the AUC Introduction Week from 28 August - 1 September 2017.
+All new students who have accepted their offer and will be attending AUC starting September 2020 will participate in the AUC Introduction Week from 24 to 28 August 2020.
 Here you will find basic information about the activities that will be happening during the week.
-Please note that attendance at AUC Introduction Week is mandatory for all new students.
-The September 2017 AUC Introduction Week will begin on Monday, 28 August at the AUC Academic Building.
+Please note that attendance at the AUC Introduction Week is mandatory for all new students.
+The September 2020 AUC Introduction Week will begin on Monday 24 August at the AUC Academic Building.

-During Introduction Week, AUC together with the Amsterdam University College Student Association (AUCSA) have created an intensive and engaging programme to provide the best basis for a successful study career at AUC.
+During Introduction Week, AUC together with the Amsterdam University College Student Association (AUCSA) has created an intensive and engaging programme to provide the best basis for a successful study career at AUC.

 This involves an active orientation on academic and social norms and expectations, an awareness of structures and procedures, and the importance of overall engagement in the AUC community.
 AUC Introduction Week is a great opportunity to meet fellow students, your tutor, representatives of the Student Association (AUCSA), the Student Council (AUCSC) and members of the AUC faculty and staff.

 As a new student, you are assigned to a group.
 Your group during the Introduction Week is led by two or three older AUC students, your Mentors.
 These second- and third-year students will help guide you through the Introduction Week activities and the necessary procedures to ensure you have a smooth start at AUC.
 Throughout the week, you will have the chance to ask questions about both academic and practical matters, from where to get your books and adjust your course schedule to registering with the municipality and where to buy a bike!
 All of this is complemented by social activities and events organised in cooperation with AUCSA.

 New students who have confirmed their offer and will be attending AUC will receive more detailed information by email in due time.
 If you have any questions about Introduction Week, please send us an email.